Caring For Yourself

 - Some people find meditation useful – there are a lot of websites and online videos – different techniques work for different people.
 This one from the NHS takes just 5 minutes *here*.

-- If you find yourself with a quiet half an hour do something for you rather than a chore – read a magazine, have a coffee, watch TV or phone a friend who makes you laugh.
+- If you find yourself with a quiet half an hour do something for you rather than a chore –read a magazine, have a coffee, watch TV or phone a friend.

 - Exercise is really good for mood and stress relief – find an exercise you can enjoy.
 Just getting outside for a brisk walk will help.
 There are plenty of exercise videos online if it is hard to get outside.
 Get a friend to join in to keep you motivated.